webclinic017/superft/README.md

 ## Support

-### Help / Discord / Slack
+### Help / Discord

-For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join our slack channel.
+For any questions not covered by the documentation or for further information about the bot, or to simply engage with like-minded individuals, we encourage you to join the Freqtrade [discord server](https://discord.gg/p7nuUNVfP7).

-Please check out our [discord server](https://discord.gg/p7nuUNVfP7).

-You can also join our [Slack channel](https://join.slack.com/t/highfrequencybot/shared_invite/zt-mm786y93-Fxo37glxMY9g8OQC5AoOIw).

 ### [Bugs / Issues](https://github.com/freqtrade/freqtrade/issues?q=is%3Aissue)